kyle-annen/kyle-annen.github.io.old/_posts/2017-10-10-apprenticeship-project-summary.markdown

 org.clojars.kyleannen.tictactoe

-This repository contains the TicTacToe core functionality along with a Game class that runs a console TicTacToe game.
+This repository contains the TicTacToe core functionality TicTacToe game.
 The program is written in Scala, and uses only ScalaTest and Scalatastic for testing and sytax checking.
 No other third part libraries are utilized.

 The AI logic used is a tail recursive, depth-first implementation of NegaMax.
 For board sizes in excess of 3x3, a progressive depth limiting strategy is utilized.
 The game is playable at board sizes up to 10x10 without issues.